Back to All Posts

-Most seniors who live longer can point to two factors that have allowed them to do so – their family genes, and the ways they have chosen to preserve and maintain their health.
+Most seniors can point to two factors that have allowed them to live longer than most – 1) their inherited family genes, and 2) the ways they have chosen to preserve and maintain their health.

-On the other hand, the number of people reaching age 100 is growing rapidly—a 43-percent increase between the years 2000 and 2015.
-So there is more to living a healthy and long life than just your genes.
+On the other hand, the number of people reaching age 100 is growing rapidly — with an estimated 101,000 in 2024 and a predicted increase to 422,000 by 2054.
+So, there is more to living a healthy and long life than just your genes.

 1. Eat Well

 What you eat and how much you eat has a direct bearing on how long and healthy your life may be.
 In American culture, huge restaurant servings of high-calorie foods have come to be expected.
-This isn’t the way the human body is designed to feed itself.
+This isn’t the way the human body is designed to feed itself, however.

 Rather, the Mediterranean diet is an excellent example of a healthy diet that emphasizes the consumption of vegetables, fruits, whole grains, and healthy fats.
-These foods, along with a weekly intake of fish, poultry, beans, and eggs, as well as limited portions of dairy products and red meat, are why the American Heart Association recommends the Mediterranean diet — and why seniors who live longer follow similar healthy diets.
+These foods, along with a weekly intake of fish, poultry, beans, and eggs, as well as limited portions of dairy products and red meat, are why the American Heart Association recommends the Mediterranean diet.

 2. Stay Physically Active

-Just 15 minutes per day of physical activity can add years to your life.
+Just 15 minutes per day of physical activity could add years to your life.
 The recommendation is for a minimum of 150 minutes of moderate activity or 75 minutes of vigorous activity per week.
-People who meet that goal are 28 percent less likely to die prematurely.
+People who meet that goal could have up to a 21% lower risk of premature death.

 Don’t forget balance exercises.
 A study showed that people maintaining good balance as they aged had a lower risk of premature death.